mdeuerlein/homeassistant-icloud-fix/README.md

 Update your password to keep using this integration.
 ```

-After entering the password, Home Assistant asks for an Apple verification code.
+After entering the regular icloud account password, Home Assistant asks for an Apple verification code.
 In many cases, however, no code appears on any Apple device, making reauthentication impossible without deleting and recreating the whole integration.

-This custom component changes the 2FA flow to explicitly request the verification code from Apple.

-## Status

-This is an unofficial workaround until the fix is merged into Home Assistant Core.

-It is based on the Home Assistant Core `icloud` integration with the following local changes:
+This is an unofficial workaround based on the Home Assistant Core `icloud` integration with the following changes to explicitly request the verification code from Apple.:

 - Uses `pyicloud==2.5.0`
 - Calls `request_2fa_code()` before showing the verification-code form